teapython/OpenCV/README.md

 rOutImage = cv2.add(rForeground, rBackground)
 ```

-Final step is to replace the earring regions on the original image with the alpha blended images.
+Final step is to replace the earring regions in the original image with the alpha blended images.

 ```
 imEarrings[points[2][1]:points[2][1]+h, int(points[0][0]-w/2):int(points[0][0]-w/2)+w] = lOutImage